 Can you use one as a substitute for the other?

 Fennel seeds may be overly sweet for some breads, though they may be a good substitute for caraway seeds in pork dishes.
 While they may be an effective substitute, they will not be perfect.
-Similarly, caraway seeds lack the sweetness and specific anise flavor that you may want from fennel seeds.
+Similarly, caraway seeds lack the sweetness and specific anise flavor you may want from fennel seeds.

-When should you use caraway seeds and when should you use fennel seeds?
+When should you use caraway seeds?
+And when should you use fennel seeds?

 Because of their nuttiness and earthiness, caraway seeds are better suited for savory applications like rye bread and pork preparations such as sausages.
 Note that caraway seeds can be used in some sweet dishes, just not as many as fennel.
-If you are unfamiliar with the spice, your best bet is to use caraway seeds when you are making potato salad or coleslaw; in addition, they are a great complement to sauerkraut.
+If you are unfamiliar with the spice, your best bet is to use caraway seeds when making potato salad or coleslaw; in addition, they are a great complement to sauerkraut.